python/cpython/Doc/library/datetime.rst

    In other words, ``date1 < date2`` if and only if ``date1.toordinal() <
    date2.toordinal()``.

-   Order comparison between a :class:`!date` object that is not also a :class:`.datetime` instance and a :class:`!datetime` object raises :exc:`TypeError`.
+   Order comparison between a :class:`date` object that is not also a :class:`.datetime` instance and a :class:`!datetime` object raises :exc:`TypeError`.